 However, I also know that's all a load of BS.
-When you put yourself in the right mindset, you can achieve anything, and I recognize that it's time to call my laziness a spade.
-I know I'm not alone here, either—carving out gym time is the Achilles heel for many of my friends and colleagues, so to help make excuses a non-issue, we chatted with Melinda Nicci, sport psychologist and founder of Baby2Body, for her foolproof tips for actually wanting to go to the gym.
+When you put yourself in the right mindset, you can achieve anything, and I recognize that it's time to call a spade a spade and acknowledge my laziness.
+I know I'm not alone here, either.
+Carving out gym time is the Achilles heel for many of my friends and colleagues, so to help make excuses a non-issue, we chatted with Melinda Nicci, sports psychologist and founder of Baby2Body, for her foolproof tips for actually wanting to go to the gym.

-Consistency is key—we all know that.
+Consistency is key.
+We all know that.
 But did you know that the key to fitness consistency is getting past week three?
 Says Nicci, "Once you get into a regular routine with your workouts, you'll stick to it.
 With exercise, I think there is a three-week 'hump' that you have to get over.
 You have to set a schedule where you work out consistently at the same time every day and make those three weeks your challenge."
+Turning it into a habit helps keep you motivated to go to the gym in the first place.

 "Join fun and engaging workout classes with some of your good friends and treat it as a girls' night out, or sign up for training classes with your partner and make it a kind of date-night activity," says Nicci.
 "That way it serves dual purposes, allows you to multitask and fit more into your busy schedule, and the social element is the best morale booster."